crisbal/vue-webpack-ssr-fully-featured/docs/Server-Side-Rendering.md

 })).then(....)
 ```

-The `asyncData` hook will get access to the vuex `store` object to allow the dispatching of vuex action.
+The `asyncData` hook will get access to the vuex `store` object to allow the dispatching of vuex action and also to the `route` object to access route parameters.

 ## Use cases